 - Luke’s fast-casual dining (poolside grill by Australian chef Luke Mangan)

 - 400 Gradi (Neapolitan pizzeria by chef Johnny Di Francesco)

 - The Bonded Store (new bar with signature cocktails menu via a partnership with Sydney-based Archie Rose Distilling Co, themed whisky- and gin-making classes and tasting events).

 Inaugural cruise itineraries 2017

-Follows the list of all departures from Sydney AU during Pacific Explorer's inaugural cruise itinerary program in 2017:
+Follows the list of all departures from Sydney NSW during Pacific Explorer's inaugural cruise itinerary program in 2017:

 - The "Inaugural Cruise" from Sydney started on June 22, 2017 - 10-night "Melanesian Discovery", round-trip to New Caledonia (Noumea, Lifou), Vanuatu (Vila, Mystery Island), New Caledonia (Isle of Pines).